effektif/user-docs/docs/examples/initiate-project.rst

 Extensions
 ^^^^^^^^^^

-In general, you will extend this process with additional checklist tasks for work that is part of project initiation.
+In general, you will extend this process with additional checklist tasks for project initiation work.
 You can extend this process to include a project approval task, based on the information given.